Call to Worship: Psalm 115:1-3

 They don’t seem to find it difficult at all

-– they certainly don’t display any conflict in their lives, conflict between being a Christians and living in a secular world.
+– they certainly don’t display any conflict in their lives, as Christians living in a secular world.

-For example, some Christians will find it difficult to explain to their children that they don’t want them to participate in sport on Sundays, because Sundays has been put aside as a day of meeting with and encouraging and being encouraged by fellow Christians – a day celebrating the Lord’s resurrection from the dead for the sake of His people.
-There is conflict for them in that.
+For example, some Christians will find it difficult to explain to their children that they don’t want them to participate in sport on Sundays, because Sundays has been put aside as a day of meeting with and encouraging and being encouraged by fellow Christians.

 I’m not saying it will be difficult all the time – on the contrary, for the largest part it remains the most wonderful life there is

 – but surely you agree that sometimes we are faced with choices

 that turn into a clash between our worldliness…and our being believers

 – followers of our Lord Jesus, as we say!

 And those are difficult choices.
 The examples I used earlier are a case in point!

 In fact, they are so difficult, that we are scarcely able to make the right choices under those circumstances without the grace of the Lord and the outworking of the Spirit